xiuchaos/followPapers/Notes/1008_DLinMedimg.md

 + The latter uses two competing convolutional neural networks where one is generating artificial data samples and the other is discriminating artificial from real samples.
 	> Both have stochastic components and are generative networks.

+#### Further Reading ----

+##### Inherent Data Imbalance
+1. training scheme
+	+ **vanGrinsven 2016** proposed a selective data sampling: wrongly classified samples were fed back to the network more often to focus on challenging areas in retinal images.
+	+ **Wang 2016b** hard negative mining

+2. data augmentation
+	+ **Kamnitsas 2017; Litjens 2016; Pereira 2016.** balance the data set by performing data augmentation on positive samples
+	+ **Pereira 2016** performed a thorough evaluation of data augmentation strategies for brain lesion segmentation to combat class imbalance.

+3. loss function
+	+ **Brosch 2016** combat this by adapting the loss function -- defined as a weighted combination of the sensitivity and the specificity, with a larger weight for the specificity to make it less sensitive to the data imbalance.

+##### Lack annoted training data
+1. **Hwang and Kim 2016** adopted weakly-supervised deep learning for the detection of nodules in chest radiographs and lesions in mammography.

+2. **Schlegl 2015** leveraged reports to improve image classification accuracy
+	+ large amounts of annotated data may be difficult to acquire and proposed to add semantic descriptions from reports as labels.
+	+ optimally leveraging free-text and structured reports for network training.

+3. **Shin 2016a** proposed a system to generate descriptions from chest X-rays.

+4. **Shin 2015, Wang 2016e** mined semantic interactions between radiology reports and images from a large data set.
+	+ They employed latent Dirichlet allocation (LDA),a type of stochastic model that generates a distribution over a vocabulary of topics based on words in a document.

+##### Unsupervised methods
+Two novel unsupervised strategies,both are generative networks and have stochastic components, that we expect to have an impact in medical imaging:
++ (1)variational auto-encoders (VAEs) Kingma 2013, which merges variational Bayesian graphical models with neural networks as encoders/decoders;
++ (2)generative adversarial networks(GANs) Goodfellow 2014, which uses two competing convolutional neural networks where one is generating artificial data samples and the other is discriminating artificial from real samples.

+**Kendall 2017** combine Bayesian statistics with deep networks to obtain true network uncertainty estimates.
+This would allow physicians to assess when the network is giving unreliable predictions.